gosparksc/1kp-api/README.md

 1kp API
 ===

-API to setup uplaoding of posts.
+API to setup uploading of posts.

 ###Setup